Spanish Courses in San Jose (Heredia), Costa Rica

 Intensive 20 Spanish Course: (3-8 Students per group).
 The Intensive Spanish Courses are our standard program of 20 lessons per week of general Spanish.
 This means you will have 4 hours of class per day from Monday to Friday.
 The course is offered year-round at all 6 levels and is taught in mini groups with a maximum 8 and an average 3 students with the same proficiency level.
 Before the start of your language course, you will take a placement test which helps us to place you in the correct group.
 You will develop and improve all language skills (writing, reading, listening and speaking).
 Besides the language, you will also learn more about the culture of Latin America and the specific country where you are studying.

 Intensive 25 Spanish Course: (3-8 Students per group).
 For students who want a more intensive course we offer our Intensive 25 Spanish Courses.
 You will receive 20 mini-group Spanish lessons plus 5 additional culture and conversation workshops.
 Students may choose General Costa Rican Culture, History or Art, or Oral Expression and Communication classes.

-Combined Spanish Course: (3-8 Students per group plus one-to-one classes).
-The Combined Spanish Courses consist of 20 group lessons of the Intensive Spanish Course in mini groups plus 10 private Spanish lessons in the afternoon to address personal interests or difficulties in the language.
+Executive Spanish Course: (3-8 Students per group plus one-to-one classes).
+The Executive Spanish Courses consist of 20 group lessons of the Intensive Spanish Course in mini groups plus 10 private Spanish lessons in the afternoon to address personal interests or difficulties in the language.

-Private Spanish Courses: 10, 20 or 30 Private Spanish lessons per week, One-to-one training, all levels from Beginner to Advanced.
+Private Spanish Courses: 10 or 20 Private Spanish lessons per week, One-to-one training, all levels from Beginner to Advanced.
 With private lessons the content of the course as well as the tempo is personalized according to the student‘s needs and wishes.
 Therefore students are afforded the maximum amount of flexibility and individual support.
 Private Spanish courses start every Monday for all levels from Beginner to Advanced.

 “Spanish and More” courses: